autoplot/documentation/javadoc/org/das2/util/ArgumentList.md

+# org.das2.util.ArgumentList

-# org.das2.util.ArgumentListUtility class for processing the String[] arguments passed into the main routine,
- handing positional and switch parameters.
+Utility class for processing the String[] arguments passed into the main routine, handing positional and switch parameters.
 Also automatically generates the usage documentation.

  Note in Autoplot's pngwalk, we add a parameter and positional argument with the same name.
 This should continue to be supported.

-ArgumentList( String programName ) creates the processor for the program.  <tt>programName</tt> is provided for the usage statement.
+# ArgumentList( String programName )
+creates the processor for the program.  <tt>programName</tt> is provided for the usage statement.
 After creating the object, arguments are specified one by one, and then the process method is called.